RRahul2004/FoodSnap/README.md

 2. Type ``cd app-code`` and press enter
 3. Type ``npm run start`` to start the project in a live development server
 4.It should open up a webpage ```http://localhost:3000``` where hot reload is enabled

+**Node Modules used**
+``npm install firebase``
+We used firebase to store information such as emails and food quantities.
+This package allowed us to interact with Google Firestore and manipulate the data.

+``npm install react-router-dom``
+This package allowed us to route all the pages together.
+It is the backbone of the Navbar

+``npm install react``
+This is the react package https://reactjs.org/

+``npm install @react-google-maps/api``
+This is the Google Maps API that allowed us to implement a live map, shwoing the loactions of the foodbanks compared to the users location. (https://developers.google.com/maps/documentation/javascript/react-map)